Fundamental limit on the heralded single photons' spectral brightness: Introduction

 \section{Introduction}

-Single-photon sources are key requirements for long-distance quantum communication protocols.
-However, producing single photons as carriers of quantum information on demand is not an easy task due to the stochastic nature of their generation process.
-There are two distinct paths to approaching single-photon sources: (quasi-)deterministic sources employing single emitters and heralded, probabilistic sources employing ensembles of emitters.
-The latter ones generate time-correlated photon pairs, termed biphotons, at random times.
-One of the photons is then used as a herald to announce the presence of the other photon, thereby removing the randomness of the generation process.
-The biphotons are also known as the heralded single photons (HSPs).
+Long-distance quantum communication enables the secure transmission of information and the distribution of quantum correlations over extended distances, forming the backbone of quantum networks and quantum internet architectures.
+Such capabilities are essential for applications including quantum key distribution and distributed quantum computing.
+The realization of these protocols critically relies on the availability of high-quality single-photon sources.
+However, producing single photons as carriers of quantum information on demand is not easy because of the stochastic nature of their generation.
+There are two distinct types of approaching single-photon sources: (quasi)deterministic sources employing single emitters and heralded, probabilistic sources employing ensembles of emitters.
+The latter sources generate time-correlated photon pairs, termed biphotons, at random times.
+One photon of a pair is used to herald the presence of another, and they are called the heralding and heralded photons.
+The biphoton or heralded single photon (HSP) ensures that the arrival time of a single photon or qubit is known, thereby removing the randomness of the generation process and enhancing both the success rate and the reliability of the transmitted signal.
+Biphotons or HSPs can be generated via the processes of spontaneous parametric downconversion (SPDC) \cite{\CiteSPDC} or spontaneous four-wave mixing (SFWM) \cite{\CiteSFWM} in diverse media such as nonlinear crystals, waveguides, optical fibers, microresonators, laser-cooled atom clouds, and heated atomic vapor.